x86dev/dropbox-encfs-conflicts/README.md

 files and not seeing the conflicted files in your EncFS volume.

 This is what this script is for: It tries to resolve the conflicted files marked by Dropbox and re-integrates them into your EncFS volume without losing any files.

 Tested on Windows only at the moment.
 At the time of writing this only is a plain Python script and does not offer any fancy user interface.

 Comments and ideas welcome!

+If you want to say "Thank you" for providing this script, I'd appreciate using my referal link http://db.tt/q9XZ2ylP when creating a new Dropbox account.
+Cheers!